daresaydigital/a11ychecklist/docs/controls/custom-control.md

 ---
 id: custom-control
-title: When creating a custom control, make sure it gives the right information to assistive technology (4.1.2 A)
+title: When creating a custom control, make sure it gives the right information to assistive technology
 tags:
   - 4.1.2.
 A
   - Control